What Happened to My Medical License? Dr. Westin Childs

 In reality, a complaint against a medical license is not much different than a complaint that you might leave for a business.

 A complaint is just that.
 A complaint.
-These complaints can range from being very serious to actually being very silly.
+These complaints can range from being very serious (as in someone getting the wrong body part operated on) to very silly (as in the receptionist was rude to me type of thing).

-But because we are talking about health here, each and every complaint is investigated.
+But because we are talking about health and medicine, each and every complaint is investigated.

 Some complaints arise from people because they thought a doctor was rude to them or because they had a bad experience with office staff.
 Other complaints are more serious and stem from state departments or from federal agencies.